vinceskahan/v5wiki/Raspberry-Pi.md

 For Raspberry Pi-2 models, detailed RTC installation and Raspbian configuration instructions can be found from [W0CHP's WX Station web site](http://wx.w0chp.net/setup/RPi2-B_RTC.html).

-For Raspberry models running Jessie, software configuration here [pi RTC with jessie](pi-RTC-with-raspbian-jessie).
+For Raspberry models running Jessie, see some hints on the page [pi RTC with jessie](https://github.com/weewx/weewx/wiki/pi-RTC-with-raspbian-jessie).

-#####B. Wait for NTP to sync the clock#####
+#####B. Remove the fake clock#####

-Another solution is to remove the fake clock, then modify weewx so it waits until the correct time is set by NTP, rather than plowing ahead.
-Here's how to do this.
+As of Version 3.4, Weewx will not start up until the system time is later than 1 January 2000.
+So, a simple solution is to remove the fake clock.
+Without the fake clock, the system time will literally start at "time zero," or unix epoch time zero, which is midnight 1-Jan-1970, preventing weewx from starting up until NTP sets the true time.

-First, remove the fake clock:
+To remove the fake clock:

 ~~~~~
 $ sudo apt-get remove fake-hwclock